ericgage/current-site-search/README.md

    ```
 5. Import the extension into Raycast:
    - Open Raycast
-   - Type "Import Extension"
+   - Type "Import Extension" in the search bar
-   - Select the `dist` folder from this project
+   - When the file picker opens, select your extension's directory (the root folder of this project)
+   - Raycast will automatically find and import the compiled extension

 ## Development